John Quayle (rugby league): Administration

 Quayle was appointed the first General Manager of the NSWRL.
 It was in this capacity that he, as well as Don Furner and two St. George legends, John Raper and Reg Gasnier, chose Dragons lock Brad Mackay, despite being on the 1993 NSWRL season grand final's losing side, to be awarded the Clive Churchill Medal as man-of-the-match, with Queensland premier Wayne Goss questioning the decision.

 At the end of the 1996 ARL season, Quayle resigned as ARL chief executive and was replaced by Balmain president (and former hooker) Neil Whittaker, who would become the first CEO of the National Rugby League.
-Quayle later worked for SOCOG as an events manager during the 2000 Summer Olympics.
+Quayle later worked for SOCOG as Head of Venue Management during the 2000 Summer Olympics.